SAML-Toolkits/php-saml/README.md

 #### Option 2.
 Composer ####

 The toolkit supports [composer](https://getcomposer.org/).
-You can find the onelogin/php-saml package at https://packagist.org/packages/onelogin/php-saml
+You can find the `onelogin/php-saml` package at https://packagist.org/packages/onelogin/php-saml

 In order to import the saml toolkit to your current php project, execute
 ```
 composer require onelogin/php-saml
 ```

-After installation has completed you will find at the "vendor" folder a new folder named *onelogin* and inside the *php-saml*.
+After installation has completed you will find at the `vendor/` folder a new folder named `onelogin` and inside the `php-saml`.
 Make sure you are including the autoloader provided by composer.
 It can be found at `vendor/autoload.php`.

-**Important** In this option, the x509 certs must be stored at *vendor/onelogin/php-saml/certs* and settings file stored at *vendor/onelogin/php-saml*.
+**Important** In this option, the x509 certs must be stored at `vendor/onelogin/php-saml/certs` and settings file stored at `vendor/onelogin/php-saml`.

 Your settings are at risk of being deleted when updating packages using `composer update` or similiar commands.
 So is **highly** recommended that instead of use settings files, you pass the settings as an array directly to the constructor (explained later in this document).
 If you do not use this approach your settings are at risk of being deleted when updating packages using `composer update` or similiar commands.